-OPSEC - operations security - process by which we protect unclassified information that can hurt us.
+OPSEC - operations security - process by which organizations protect unclassified information that can hurt them.

 OSINT - open source threat intelligence is data collected from publicly available Web sources such as social media, blogs, news publications, and forums.
 With an estimated 90% of required intelligence available in open source, it is imperative intelligence analysts become adept at mining open sources.

 pDNS (passive DNS) - passive domain name system consists largely of referrals and answers from authoritative name servers on the Internet (along with errors, of course).
 This data is time-stamped, deduped, and compressed, then replicated to a central database for archiving and analysis.